-The biological productivity and the quality of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection of human health shall be maintained and, where feasible, restored through, among other means, minimizing adverse effects of waste water discharges and entrainment, controlling runoff, preventing depletion of ground water supplies and substantial interference with surface water flow, encouraging waste water reclamation, maintaining natural vegetation buffer areas that protect riparian habitats, minimizing alteration of natural streams.
+The biological productivity and the quality of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection or human health shall be maintained and, where feasible, restored through, among other means, minimizing adverse effects of waste water discharges and entrainment, controlling runoff, preventing depletion of ground water supplies and substantial interference with surface water flow, encouraging waste water reclamation, maintaining natural vegetation buffer areas that protect riparian habitats, minimizing alteration of natural streams.

-The proposed cabana utilizes a pump system in order to connect to the existing septic system for the existing single family residence to provide for adequate sewage disposal.
+The proposed cabana utilizes a sewage ejector pump system in order to connect to the existing septic system for the existing single family residence to provide for adequate sewage disposal.
+The application also includes the installation of a new 750 gallon septic tank to provided for adequate sewage disposal for the proposed conversion of the existing non-habitable studio to a second residential unit.
 The applicant has submitted approval from the City of Malibu Environmental Health Department stating that the proposed septic system is in conformance with the minimum requirements of the City of Malibu Uniform Plumbing Code.
-The City of Malibu's minimum health code standards for septic systems have been found protective of coastal resources and take into consideration the percolation capacity of soils along the coastline, the depth to groundwater, etc. However, as discussed in detail in the previous sections, the Commission finds that development on the bluff face, including the placement of septic lines and pumping system for the cabana on the bluff face, is not consistent with past Commission action or other sections of the coastal act, including section 30231.
-Further, the adverse resultant effects of the unpermitted development will continue so long as the septic lines and pumping system for the cabana remain in place
+The City of Malibu's minimum health code standards for septic systems have been found protective of coastal resources and take into consideration the percolation capacity of soils along the coastline, the depth to However, as discussed in detail in the previous sections, the groundwater, etc. Commission finds that development on the bluff face, including the placement of septic lines and pumping system for the cabana on the bluff face, is not consistent with past Commission action or other sections of the coastal act, including section 30231.
+The ejector pump system is only required to provide for sewage disposal for the unpermitted Further, the adverse resultant effects of the cabana located on the bluff face. unpermitted development will continue so long as the septic lines and pumping system for the cabana remain in place.
+Therefore, the Commission finds that the portion of the proposed development consisting of the installation of sewage ejector pump system on the bluff face is not consistent with the Chapter 3 Policies of the Coastal Act.
+Therefore, Special Condition One (1) has been required to ensure that all development located on the bluff face, including the sewage ejector pump system, shall be deleted from the approved project plans.
+The Commission also finds that the portion of the proposed development not located on the bluff face, including the installation of the 750 gallon septic tank located more than 200 ft. landward from the top of the bluff slope, is consistent, as conditioned, with Section 30231 and the other applicable sections of the Coastal Act.